Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Anonymous VPN select rigion

-6. Kill Switch Included
+6. Kill Switch Included (But Basic)

 built in kill switch

-7. Fast Customer Support
+7. Limited Customer Support

 Customer Support

-8. We Found No DNS Leaks…
+8. No DNS Leaks Found…

 No WebRTC leaks: